(Thanks for letting me tell my story – Therese)

 Never thought an affair I had with a married woman before turning 21 would qualify for “conduct unbecoming,” but looking back, I see how conflicted parties to such an act could become.

-Lord, I’m one, Lord, I’m two, Lord,
+Lord, I’m One, Lord, I’m Two, Lord, I’m Three, Lord, I’m Four,

 Wearing a chest full of ribbons on a khaki-colored shirt with Russian-like epaulets on the shoulders, I grew lots of attention at the Russian Appreciation Day at Penn’s Landing in Philadelphia yesterday.